FanaHOVA/nflqueries/README.md

 ![Screenshot](http://i.imgur.com/mUKDIlx.png)

-Run queries on an NFL players database (Updated on February 2015) to find out weird facts that will still be as interesting as ESPN's SportsCenter coverage of the NFL off-season.
+Run queries on an NFL players database (Updated on October 2015) to find out weird facts that will still be as interesting as ESPN's SportsCenter coverage of the NFL off-season.

 The players.json file was extracted from the Python ['nflgame'](https://github.com/BurntSushi/nflgame) library (Which is totally awesome!)